Jofresh77/LlamaRunner/README.md

 - Allow to config the model **without** grammar (current state requires one)
 - Allow to dynamically switch grammar constraints within the same chat history.
 - Add support for decision models.
+- Add support for all GPU frameworks (currently only CUDA)